Ensono/amido.github.io/docs/workloads/azure/backend/java_cqrs/testing_java_cqrs.md

   </TabItem>
  </Tabs>

-and to run the Functional tests independently, use
+To run the Functional tests independently, use:

  <Tabs
    groupId="operating-systems"